 We want Maynooth University to be a place where our students can fulfil their potential and to do that we must treat each other with respect.
 We must address the situations in which bullying and harassment can occur.
 We have committed ourselves to following the strategies offered as part of the National Consent Framework of the Department of Education and Skills.
 To make Maynooth a place that is safe, respectful, supportive and positive, there are a number of initiatives now underway.
-First, the university will host workshops about what consent really means.
-These will be offered to staff and to students over the coming years.
-These are based on a programme developed at National University of Ireland Galway.
-Second the University will host a training programme to help us all learn how to intervene effectively when we see others suffering bullying or harassment.
-This programme is based on one developed by University College Cork.
-Staff and students can help our community by taking advantage of these workshops so that we all develop our awareness and make our commitment to a safe, respectful, supportive, and positive environment more effective.
-If you would like to be more pro-active still, you can volunteer for training to become a Facilitator for the either the Consent Workshops or the Bystander Intervention Workshops by emailing equality@mu.ie.
+If you would like to learn more contact MU Equality and Diversity and/or email equality@mu.ie.